pvankranenburg/ismir2023/README.md

 ```
 $ streamlit run demo_harmonization.py
 ```
-The identifier of the melody can be inserted in the
+The identifier of the melody can be inserted in the "Song ID" input field.